t4guw/100-Unity-Mechanics-for-Programmers/programs/enemy_follow_player_2d/README.md

 # Enemy Follow Player 2D

 ## Description
-This mechanic will show how to make an enemy chase a player.
+This mechanic will show how to make an enemy chase a player in 2D.

 ## Implementation
 Unity currently does not have any built-in tools to support pathfinding in 2D.
 However, there are 3rd party resources to help implement pathfinding, such